 Everyday, students will write!
 They will be encouraged to explore grammar and mechanics to create more vibrant and powerful sentences.
 Students will utilize high-quality mentor texts and student-created examples to work through the editing process and expand their prowess with poetry and prose.
 Students will learn tips and techniques to organize their ideas into engaging papers, posters and presentations.

 Students will develop their self-expression through the creative writing process.
 They will be expected to write every day, including journaling, essays and creative work, to help them develop confidence in their unique writing styles.
 High-quality mentor texts and student writing samples will be used as the foundation for exploring grammar and mechanics.
-Students will be introduced to the basic differences between academic essays and literary essays, including the development of the thesis statement and the most common MLA citation formats.
+Students will be introduced to the basic differences between academic essays and literary essays, including the development of the thesis statement.
 They will actively engage in the peer-review and editing processes to organize and polish their writing.
 The capstone project will be a major writing project (creative writing or expanded essay) associated with the student’s primary interests and academic objectives.

 Statistics is a branch of mathematics that deals with the systematic collection, analysis, and interpretation of data.
 Students will study and analyze data from many real world disciplines such as medicine, biology, social science, law, natural resources, climate, engineering, sports, and economics, just to name a few.
 The class will be introduced to professional level statistical software in order to process medium to very large data sets.
 Students will be expected to design surveys and experiments in order to demonstrate statistical methods and models.
 The positive and negative influences of Big Data in modern culture will play an important role during background discussions.